anpatton/overdoseR/README.md

 # How does overdoseR work?

 In general, overdoseR works through a combination of several factors built primarily on the contents of the care narrative, medication administered, and primary impression fields.
+Currently, overdoseR is only configured for opioid related events, but benzoiazepine, methamphetamine, alcohol, and 'other' drugs are in the works.

 ## 1) High Value Terms